C2SM-RCM/emiproc/joss/paper.md

 # Acknowledgements

 We acknowledge all the previous and current contributers of emiproc:
-Michael Jähn, Gerrit Kuhlmann, Qing Mu, Jean-Matthieu Haussaire, David Ochsner, Katherine Osterried, Valentin Clément, Erik Koene,Alessandro Bigi
+Michael Jähn, Gerrit Kuhlmann, Qing Mu, Jean-Matthieu Haussaire, David Ochsner, Katherine Osterried, Valentin Clément, Alessandro Bigi.

-The developers of the models and inventories included in `emiproc`.
-In particular, Hugo Denier van der Gon and Jeroen Kuenen from TNO and the city of zurich for providing their inventories.
+We would like to thank Hugo Denier van der Gon and Jeroen Kuenen from TNO for their support for the integration of the latest TNO inventories and Tobias Kugler and Corinne Hörger from the city of Zurich for providing the detailed city inventory.

-We also acknoledge C2SM (Center for Climate Systems Modeling) for the development of `emiproc`.
+We also acknowledge C2SM (Center for Climate Systems Modeling) for the development of the first version of `emiproc`.

-Finally we would like to thank the developers of the python packages used by `emiproc` and the whole python community for providing such a great ecosystem.
+Finally we would like to thank the developers of the Python packages used by `emiproc` and the whole Python community for providing such a great ecosystem.

 # References